marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/randominit.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RANDOM_INIT, random number generation, initialization

 .. _random_init:

-.. index:: RANDOM_INIT

-.. index:: random number generation, initialization

 RANDOM_INIT --- Initialize a pseudo-random number generator
 ***********************************************************